slimgroup/JUDI.jl/docs/tutorials.md

 ## Simultaneous sources

-To set up a simultaneous source with JUDI, we first create a cell array with `nsrc` cells, where `nsrc` is the number of separate experiments (here `nsrc=1`).
+To set up a simultaneous source with JUDI, we first create a cell array with `nsrc` cells, where `nsrc` is the number of separate experiments (here `nsrc=2`).
 For a simultaneous source, we create an array of source coordinates for each cell entry.
 In fact, this is exactly like setting up the receiver geometry, in which case we define multiple receivers per shot location.
-Here, we define a single experiment with a simultaneous source consisting of four sources:
+Here, we define a single experiment with 2 super-shots.
+Each of them consists of four sources:
 ```
-nsrc = 1    # single simultaneous source
+nsrc = 2    # 2 super-shots
 xsrc = Array{Any}(undef, nsrc)
 ysrc = Array{Any}(undef, nsrc)
 zsrc = Array{Any}(undef, nsrc)